Kenshiro-28/Go-Finance-Polygon/README.md

 Gō Finance is a 100% decentralized DeFi platform with an open source web interface that anyone can download and run locally on their computer.

-Smart contracts have no ownership privileges and run an immutable set of rules.
+Smart contracts have no owner privileges and run an immutable set of rules.
 They are deployed on Polygon and Binance Smart Chain.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.